Capital Credits Payment: $2.2 MILLION coming back to members in December 2020

 Capital Credits usually are issued or returned to you in December, because we know many members need the extra cash during the holiday season.
 If you are a current Member, you will see this as a credit on your energy bill.
 If you are a past member who is owed a capital credit, you also will receive this refund.
 This is why it’s important to keep your address with us updated, even after you move, so we can always mail you your due money.

 What is PPEC’s policy on Capital Credits?

-Paulding Putnam Electric Cooperative (PPEC) to Give $1.9 Million Back to Members
+Paulding Putnam Electric Cooperative (PPEC) returns $2.2 MILLION to Members

-Paulding, OH, 12-5-18: Paulding Putnam Electric (PPEC) members will see a lower electric bill around the holidays.
-That’s because PPEC’s Board of Trustees recently approved to return $1.9 million to the cooperative’s current and former members.
+Paulding, OH– Paulding Putnam Electric (PPEC) members will see a lower electric bill around the holidays.
+That’s because PPEC’s Board of Trustees recently approved to return $2.2 million to the cooperative’s current and former members.
 Eligible members will see a credit on their December electric bill.
 The money is being returned to members in the form of capital credits, also known as profits or margins.

 “Simply put, this means that PPEC members contribute a portion of the capital necessary to grow the co-op and upgrade electric reliability,” stated PPEC President and CEO George Carter.
 “Eventually, as the co-op is financially able to do so, the board approves the capital be returned, or ‘retired’ back to those members who contributed it originally.”